noyzion/noyzion/README.md

 ## 🧭 About Me

-I'm a **Software Engineer** who enjoys building complete systems —
-from backend architecture and cloud infrastructure
+I'm a **Software Engineer** who enjoys building complete systems - from backend architecture and cloud infrastructure
 to clean, intuitive user-facing applications.

-🎓 **B.Sc. in Computer Science** – The Academic College of Tel Aviv–Yafo
+🎓 **B.Sc. in Computer Science** - The Academic College of Tel Aviv-Yafo
 💡 Strong hands-on experience through real projects
 🌱 Constantly learning and improving